calebdickinson/DickinsonComprehensiveClimateClassification/README.md

 `index.html` landing page lets you search for climates by temperature

-`home.html` displays the DCCCS as a set of grids of selectable climates
+`home.html` displays the Dickinson climate classification as a set of grids of selectable climates

-`classification.html` provides in-depth explanations and visualizations of how DCCCS works
+`classification.html` provides in-depth explanations and visualizations of how the Dickinson climate classification works

 `maps.html` detailed climate maps

-`about.html` information about the DCCCS
+`about.html` information about the Dickinson climate classification

 `climate.html` information about the selected climate